meetmakwana19/about-git/README.md

 ```

 ## Related

-Here is a related article which is really good and can be used as Git cheet-sheat too.
+Here is a related article which is really good and can be used as Git cheat-sheat too.

 [javatpoint](https://www.javatpoint.com/git)